 Sam ReiterComputational Neuroethology Unit1 position maximum1 position maximumCephalopod neuroanatomy, neurophysiology, and behavior

-Marco Edoardo RostiComplex Fluids and Flows Unit2 positions maximum2 positions maximumNumerical simulations of laminar and turbulent complex flows.
+Marco Edoardo RostiComplex Fluids and Flows Unit1 position maximum2 positions maximumNumerical simulations of laminar and turbulent complex flows.

-Hidetoshi SazePlant Epigenetics Unit1 position maximum1 position maximumProjects in epigenome analysis of plant genomes.
+Hidetoshi SazePlant Epigenetics UnitTBDTBDProjects in epigenome analysis of plant genomes.

 Nic ShannonTheory of Quantum Matter Unit1 position maximum1 position maximumThe Theory of Quantum Matter Unit carries out curiosity-driven research in the broad area of Quantum Materials and Statistical Physics.
 The Unit employs a wide range of numerical and analytic techniques, and collaborates widely, both internationally, and within Japan.
 Topics of current interest include Quantum Spin Liquids and novel phases of matter; applications of techniques from quantum information to quantum many body systems; development of algorithms for NISQ quantum computers; application of machine learning to problems in statistical physics.

-Oleg SitselMarine Structural Biology Unit2 positions maximum2 positions maximumAvailable projects are centered on cryo-electron microscopy and cryo-electron tomography projects related to marine organisms of interest to the unit.
+Oleg SitselMarine Structural Biology Unit2 positions maximum2 positions maximumAvailable projects are centered on cryo-electron microscopic and cryo-electron tomographic project pipelines related to marine organisms of interest to the unit.
 However, if the research intern candidate has a different project to propose that could be of interest to our unit, please feel free to contact me at oleg.sitsel@oist.jp.

-Liron SpeyerRepresentation Theory and Algebraic Combinatorics Unit1 position maximumNo availabilityProjects in group theory/combinatorics.
+Liron SpeyerRepresentation Theory and Algebraic Combinatorics UnitTBDTBDProjects in group theory/combinatorics.

 i) reconstructing the Tree of Life, including the history of early life forms by continuing to develop and apply state-of-art probabilistic models of molecular evolution and using machine learning to model co-evolutionary dependencies across biological scales to reconstruct ancient phenotypes and environments;